A unified framework for learning with nonlinear model classes from arbitrary linear samples: Introduction

-Compressed sensing with generative models was introduced in \cite{bora2017compressed}, and has proved useful in image reconstruction tasks such as Magnetic Resonance Imaging (MRI) (see \cite{jalal2021robust} and references therein).
-Initial learning guarantees for generative models involved (sub)Gaussian random measurements \cite{bora2017compressed}.
-Guarantees for randomly subsampled unitary matrices were established in \cite{berk2023coherence} for ReLU generative networks, and later extended in \cite{berk2023model} for the nonuniformly subsampled case.
-As noted above, our work refines and further generalizes this analysis to more general types of measurements.
+Compressed sensing with generative models was introduced in \cite{bora2017compressed}, and has proved very effective in image reconstruction tasks such as Magnetic Resonance Imaging (MRI) (see \cite{berk2022coherence,jalal2021robust} and references therein).
+Initial learning guarantees for generative models involved (sub)Gaussian random measurements \cite{bora2017compressed,chen2023unified,jalal2021instance}.
+Guarantees for subsampled unitary matrices were established in \cite{berk2022coherence,berk2023model} for feedforward ReLU generative models.
+As noted above, our work significantly extends these existing results to general measurements and general Lipschitz maps. \rem{ This paper is an extension of an earlier conference publication by the authors \cite{adcock2024unified}.
+In this paper, we broaden and improve this work in the following key ways. \begin{enumerate}[(i)] \item Our main result (Theorem \ref{t:main-res}) is substantially more general, in that it allows for almost arbitrary $\bbU$.
+The main results in \cite{adcock2024unified} assumes a \textit{union-of-subspaces} model for $\bbU$ (see Example \ref{ex:UofS}), which is far more restrictive.
+They are now presented as Corollaries \ref{cor:main-res-deltaU-subspaces-I} and \ref{cor:main-res-deltaU-subspaces-II} of our main result. \item In \S \ref{s:applic-gen-CS}, we present the first results for model classes defined by Lipschitz maps, with application to generative models, for general measurements.
+Only ReLU neural networks were considered in \cite{adcock2024unified}, and the techniques involved are completely different.
+The analysis of this case relies critically on the generalization (i).

+\item We generalize the setup of \cite{adcock2024unified} to seamlessly allow for a mixture of deterministic \textit{and} random measurements.
+In particular, we extend the definition of variation considered in \cite{adcock2024unified}.
+See Definition \ref{def:variation-collection}.
+As we discuss in Example \ref{ex:half-half-multilevel}, this extension is important in applications. \item Previous results in \cite{adcock2024unified} for \textit{subsampled unitary matrices} (an important setting in practice, see Example \ref{ex:comp-sens-sub-unitary}) considered sampling with replacement, which has some practical disadvantages.
+We show that sampling without replacement via Bernoulli selectors can also be analyzed within our framework (Example \ref{ex:bernoulli-model}).
+The analysis of this setting also relies crucially on the generalization introduced in (iii). \end{enumerate} }